One reason for Seahawks’ road success? Everybody getting on the same bus to games

 The Seahawks will keep to that plan this week, flying to Cleveland on Friday.

 “I love waking up on Saturday with no pressure and already being there,’’ said McDougald.
 “I think that’s a big plus.
 I love the two-day trips.
-So that’s the biggest part just getting adjusted that first Saturday.’’
+So that’s the biggest part, just getting adjusted that first Saturday.’’

-The rides to the games appearing to be helping, too.
+The rides to the games appear to be helping, too.

 “Everybody likes to travel together, stay together for the whole trip, just to try to make it all about us,’’ McDougald said.
 “Try to keep all the distractions away, to go the stadium together, meet together, just do everything together.’’